openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 Debug Logging
 -------------

+In most cases the logging provided via USB is sufficient, but if you are doing low-level development and need the simpler UART interface, you can enable it with the ``UART_LOGGING`` Makefile flag.

 On the C5, logging is on UART3A at 115200 baud (if the firmware was compiled with ``DEBUG=1``).